 The first part of the flight with Kluane Glacier Air Tours takes us over hilly, grassy terrain along the river.
 During this part of the flight, we excitedly scan the ground below for any signs of bears or moose or other wildlife, but luck isn’t with us on this day.

 Still, it’s cool that the pilot dips low to give us a close look at the interior of Kluane National Park, which most people don’t get to see since there aren’t that many roads or trails running through the place.
 If there were any bears playing along the water, we would surely see them.

 Before long, a chill starts to creep in through the small gaps in the windows and frame of the plane, and the water below us starts to turn to ice.

 We pass a few glaciers, including some that are breaking off into the water.
 It’s not long before the entire horizon is white and the icefields come into view.

 Just when I begin to think that we’re so far removed from civilization that humans would never make it out this far, I look down and spot three individuals dragging packs across the snowy ground.
 Whoa!

 The truly adventurous can take helicopters or glacier-landing flights into the park and camp out here for several days if they wish.
 That’s apparently what these crazy brave folks are doing.

 At least a quarter-mile separates the first two people from the one pulling up the rear.
 Either these three are having some sort of argument, or one of them is just really slow.
 “Come on Paul, stop slowing us down!
 You’re the one who dragged us out here in the middle of nowhere in the first place!”

-Note: My visit to Kluane National Park and flightseeing experience were provided by Tourism Yukon.
+Note: My Kluane flightseeing experience was provided by Tourism Yukon.